poker-apprentice/hand-history-parser/README.md

    ```bash
    yarn install
    ```
-1. Add a `.g4` grammar file under `grammar/[PokerSite].g4`.
+1. Add a `.g4` grammar file under `grammar/[PokerNetwork].g4`.
    It is recommended that this file be parsed by different types of lines that appear within the file.
 These lines can typically be broken down into one of: game metadata, player metadata, & player actions.
 These three types of information comprise the data that must be returned by a new hand history parser.
 1. Build all ANTLR grammar files:
    ```bash
    yarn build:grammar
    ```
-1. Add a visitor for your poker site under `networks/[pokersite]/[PokerSite]HandHistoryVisitor.ts`.
+1. Add a visitor for your poker site under `networks/[pokernetwork]/[PokerNetwork]HandHistoryVisitor.ts`.
    The visitor is responsible for returning a value representing the current node that is being parsed bym ANTLR.
 Ideally each line being parsed can return an object representing one of the three types of metadata outlined above.
 However, it may be necessary to utilize a custom return type that may or may not wrap the shared `Action`, `Player`, and `GameInfo` types depending on the poker site's hand history structure.
-1. Add a parser for your poker site under `networks/[pokersite]/parseHand.ts`.
+1. Add a parser for your poker site under `networks/[pokernetwork]/parseHand.ts`.
    This function is intended to delegate to the Visitor class implemented above, massaging the return value into a `HandHistory` object as a return value.
+1. Add an if-condition for your poker site within `parseSite.ts`.
-1. Include tests for common & uncommon parsing scenarios that demonstrate the `parseHand` function is working as intended.
-Common & uncommon scenarios include:
+1. Include tests for common & uncommon parsing scenarios that demonstrate the `parseHand` and `parseSite` functions are working as intended.
+Common & uncommon scenarios include for the `parseHand` function include:
    - Multiple variants (e.g.: Hold'em, Omaha, Omaha-8, etc.),
    - Multiple betting structures (i.e.: limit, no-limit, pot-limit, spread-limit, cap-limit),
    - Multiple currencies,